DatingNav

 3. Match vs eHarmony 2026: Subscription Comparison

-Honest comparison: Match is the better value on headline monthly price ($18.99–$22.99/mo on longer plans vs eHarmony's $23.94–$36.54/mo) and flexibility. eHarmony is the better bet if you'll use the system as designed and want curated, higher-intent introductions more than maximum volume.
+Honest comparison: Match is easier to compare on headline monthly price. eHarmony's US App Store listing exposes multiple total price points, but not a clean duration mapping in the public listing. eHarmony is the better bet if you'll use the system as designed and want curated, higher-intent introductions more than maximum volume.
 Both are paid-only — so you're already pre-selecting for people who put money behind intent.

 4. Safety and Verification in 2026